oracle/dtrace-utils/doc/userguide/reference/dtrace-ref-PointersandScalarArrays.md

 dtrace: error on enabled probe ID 2 (ID 1: dtrace:::BEGIN): invalid address (0x0) in action #1 at BPF pc 156
 ```

 Notice that the D program moves past the error and continues to run; the system and all observed processes remain unperturbed.
-You can also add an `ERROR` probe to any script to handle D errors.
+You can also add an `dtrace:::ERROR` probe to any script to handle D errors.
 For details about the DTrace error mechanism, see [ERROR Probe](dtrace_providers_dtrace.md).

 ## Pointer and Array Relationship <a id="dt_ptrarel_dlang">